carlos815/portfolio-blog/content/blog/blog/en/rounded-gradient-border/index.md

 ![Button from hell](./button-fire.png)

 Simple enough!
-CSS doesn't really support gradients in it's border property, but this is nothing some classic front-end jankyness can't solve:
+CSS doesn't really support gradients in its border property, but this is nothing some classic front-end jankyness can't solve:

 You just have to have use a ``::before`` element that has the gradient and then cover most of it with the background of the button so just the border shows.